 - A. The next three requests are for our needs-physical (daily bread), relational (forgiveness), and spiritual (deliverance from evil).
 Jesus commanded us to bring our personal requests to God in prayer.
-These prayers express our dependence on God in every area of our life. - B. Petition #4 Praying for our daily provision: This request is for our daily provision, protection, and direction (spiritual and physical).
-Bread refers here to our daily natural needs. - 11Give us this day our daily bread.
+These prayers express our dependence on God in every area of our life.
+Some conclude that prayer for such things is "selfish," so they neglect to make personal petitions. - B. Petition #4 Praying for our daily provision: This request is for our daily provision, protection, and direction (spiritual and physical).
+Bread refers here to our daily natural needs.

+Give us this day our daily bread.
 (Mt.
+6:11)

-6:11) - 1.
-We do not pray to inform God of our needs (Mt.
+- 1. We do not pray to inform God of our needs (Mt.
 6:7-8), but to enhance our relationship with Him and to express gratitude (Ps.
 50:15). - 2.
 Asking God for our needs does not free us from the responsibility to work (2 Thes.
 3:10).
-He meets our needs in part by giving us the ability and the opportunity to earn a living. - C. Petition #5 Praying for forgiveness: This petition concerns our relationship with God and people.
-The proof that we have been forgiven is that we are compelled to forgive others with gratitude. - 12"And forgive us our debts, as we forgive our debtors."
+He meets our needs in part by giving us the ability and the opportunity to earn a living.

+C. Petition #5 Praying for forgiveness: This petition concerns our relationship with God and people.
+The proof that we have been forgiven is that we are compelled with gratitude to forgive others.

+"And forgive us our debts, as we forgive our debtors."
 (Mt.
 6:12)